Yoga United Yoga Therapy Professional Training - what is it?

 What courses are on offer?

-We offer one day workshops as an introduction to this sensitive and intuitive approach to yoga therapy.
-The next 60 hour BWY yoga therapy foundation module starts in April 2018, repeated in September 2018 with the full 550hour training starting in November 2018.
+We offer free yoga therapy training tasters as an introduction to this sensitive and intuitive approach to yoga therapy.
+The next 60 hour BWY yoga therapy foundation module dates can be found here, with the next full 550hour diploma training starting in May 2022.

 heres a link to more info https://www.yogaunited.com/yoga-united-education